Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 [//]: # (title: Installation)

-You can use Kotlin DataFrame library in different environments — as any other JVM library.
+You can use the Kotlin DataFrame library in different environments — as any other JVM library.
-The following sections will show how to use Kotlin DataFrame library in [Jupyter](#jupyter-notebook), [Datalore](#datalore) and in a [Gradle project](#gradle).
+The following sections will show how to use the Kotlin DataFrame library in [Jupyter](#jupyter-notebook), [Datalore](#datalore) and in a [Gradle project](#gradle).

 ## Jupyter Notebook

-You can use Kotlin DataFrame library in Jupyter Notebook and in Jupyter Lab.
+You can use the Kotlin DataFrame library in Jupyter Notebook and in Jupyter Lab.
 To start, install the latest version of [Kotlin kernel](https://github.com/Kotlin/kotlin-jupyter#installation) and start your favorite Jupyter client from the command line, for example: